A beginner’s guide to new condo launches in Singapore

 This is where many beginners get misled.
 The pricing of new launches in Singapore is not simply based on construction costs or land prices.

 Developers are not just pricing a product.
 They are testing the market.
 Developers price units based on what the market is willing to accept which means two nearby projects can differ significantly in price even if they look similar on paper.
 It also explains why prices often increase in phases during the launch period.
-Early buyers are rewarded not because the property is objectively cheaper, but because pricing is adjusted as demand becomes clearer.

 The important shift in thinking is to stop asking whether a launch is “cheap” and start asking what it is cheap relative to.
 Timing, sentiment and future expectations are all baked into the numbers you see on the price list.